0day-ci/linux/Documentation/process/submitting-patches.rst

 to do frotz", as if you are giving orders to the codebase to change its behaviour.

-If the patch fixes a logged bug entry, refer to that bug entry by number and URL.
-If the patch follows from a mailing list discussion, give a URL to the mailing list archive; use the https://lkml.kernel.org/ redirector with a ``Message-Id``, to ensure that the links cannot become stale.

-However, try to make your explanation understandable without external resources.
-In addition to giving a URL to a mailing list archive or bug, summarize the relevant points of the discussion that led to the patch as submitted.

 If you want to refer to a specific commit, don't just refer to the SHA-1 ID of the commit.
 Please also include the oneline summary of the commit, to make it easier for reviewers to know what it is about.